josev2046/Curated-Photo-Archive-Explorer-Prototype/README.md

 This web app displays a photo gallery fetched from a Digital Asset Manager.

 ## Authentication:
 When the page loads, a form prompts the user to enter a secret code.
-Upon submission (`startApp` function), the code attempts to start a user session with the Kaltura DAM using the `session.start` method.
+Upon submission (`startApp` function), the code attempts to start a user session with the DAM using the `session.start` method.
 If successful, a `sessionKey` is obtained.

 ## Fetching Photo Gallery Data:
 The `getCategoryEntries` function then retrieves the photo metadata from the DAM.
 It uses the following API methods: